Excidos/ComfyUI-Lumina-Next-SFT-DiffusersWrapper/README.md

 - Harnesses the power of the Lumina-Next-SFT model for state-of-the-art image generation
 - Offers a wide range of generation parameters for fine-tuned control
 - Implements Lumina-specific features including scaling watershed and proportional attention
-- Incorporates time-aware scaling for improved generation quality
-- Utilizes an ODE solver for enhanced stability and quality in the generation process
-- Supports regional prompting with masks for fine-grained control over different image areas
 - Automatic model downloading for seamless setup
 - Outputs generated images and latent representations